SerhanK989/PredictingHateSpeech/readme.md

 ## Installing

 The requirements.txt file lists the software versions I used.
-Obviously it may work with different versions too.

 ## Directories